analog-garage/pygrad/README.md

    // Python requirements needed for building/testing but not for runtime distribution. buildRequirements = []

+   // Extra channels to use with conda. 'nodefaults' excludes default channels. condaChannels = []

    // Path to optional conda YAML environment file condaEnvFile = null